 Over in the interior design part of the exhibition, we fell in love with the latest Pianca closet products.
 They’ve added interior colors, glass shelving, and LED lighting for their closets, as well as new drawers with a glass front and velvet-covered organizers.
 Every aspect of the Pianca closet collections swoons luxury—without the luxury pricing.

-All of these products will be available soon through European Cabinets & Design Studios.
-Stop by one of our showrooms or browse our products on the website.
+All of these products are available through European Cabinets & Design Studios.